seb54000/tpcs-workstations/README.md

 ## TODOs :

+- [X] Add variable to choose if we want real ACME certificates or selfsigned (because when doing multiple create and destroy tests, we can block the certificates issuance as it is limited to a certain number)
+- [ ] Remove VScode extension like kube when not installed (top monitoring ?)
 - [ ] TODO add jinja if custom_files is not empty (cloud-config.yaml.tftpl) -- for knode otherwise cloud-inint error
 - [ ] Envisage only one setup for the student VM including tpiac and tpkube prereqs (will be needed for IaC extension on Kube - or maybe we will use an AWS kubernetes cluster only for TPiAC extension ??).
   - [ ] Should we clone both git repo (iac and kube) ?